 Role models or players worthy of emulation aren't the only factors that limit African American participation.
 Baseball players at inner city high schools are often overlooked by scouts who prefer the cozier accommodations of suburban schools.
 Unless a kid is throwing 90+ its hard for them to get a look.

 Summer leagues are pricey, costing upwards of $1000 for uniforms, travel, and meals.
-Unlike AAU magazines, where teams receive full sponsorship from athletic shoe companies, summer league baseball players are expected to pay their own way.
+Unlike AAU basketball, where teams receive full sponsorship from athletic shoe companies, summer league baseball players are expected to pay their own way.

 Players who overcome that hurdle still have to deal with preferential exposure from coaches.
 In 1987, the Baltimore Orioles signed Billy Ripken the son of assistant coach Cal Ripken Sr. and younger brother of league darling Cal Ripken, Jr. While Cal Junior earned his stripes, his younger brother survived 12 years on nepotism.
 A career .247 hitter with a scant 20 homeruns and more strikeouts than runs batted in, his bloodline certainly played a large part in his ascension and longevity.